willp240/auto_recoordinating/README.md

 Once covnergence is reached, ScintEffVel is also recoordinated at a higher energy (10 MeV) to recoordinate the interpolation by nhits.

+Plots from each stage of the recoordination processes are automatically made and saved.

 Finally, fit performance tools are ran for 2.5MeV e-, plotting in r and z, and 1-10 MeV e-, plotting on r, z, and e (only using events with R < 4m for e)